DavidDTessier/gcp-certifications/Security Engineer/README-v1.md

 ### 4.2.b - Designing an effective logging strategy

-Cloud Logging allows you to store, search, analyze, monitor, and alert on logging data and events from Google Cloud and Amazon Web Services.
+Cloud Logging is a fully managed service that allows you to store, search, analyze, monitor, and alert on logging data and events from Google Cloud and Amazon Web Services.

 Using Cloud Logging includes access to the [BindPlane service](https://bluemedora.com/products/bindplane/bindplane-for-stackdriver/), which you can use to collect logging data from over 150 common application components, on-premises systems, and hybrid cloud systems.

-The Logging Agent, an application based on [fluentd](https://www.fluentd.org/), which runs on VMs in order to stream logs into Cloud Logging.
+The [Legacy Logging Agent](https://cloud.google.com/logging/docs/agent/logging?_gl=1*1hxxzo6*_up*MQ..&gclid=Cj0KCQjwjNS3BhChARIsAOxBM6p7uZWJOQBlsjeu7HM1eYG9JE_4jsiKUj-Wr2W7TmfIYEcGzac_v1kaAhMQEALw_wcB&gclsrc=aw.ds), an application based on [fluentd](https://www.fluentd.org/), which runs on VMs in order to stream logs into Cloud Logging.

+The [OpsAgent](https://cloud.google.com/logging/docs/agent/ops-agent?_gl=1*1hxxzo6*_up*MQ..&gclid=Cj0KCQjwjNS3BhChARIsAOxBM6p7uZWJOQBlsjeu7HM1eYG9JE_4jsiKUj-Wr2W7TmfIYEcGzac_v1kaAhMQEALw_wcB&gclsrc=aw.ds), is the preferred and primary agent for collecting telemetry from Compute Engine instances

 Use structure logging, as shown below: